 Bringing experience with the SEC, self-regulatory organizations (including FINRA and its predecessors, NASD, and NYSE), state securities regulators, and federal and state criminal and civil prosecutors, we help our clients respond to examinations, inquiries and industry sweeps, and remediate deficiencies.
 As investigations have become more international in scope, so has our practice.
 We represent clients around the world in securities enforcement and related matters.

 Should litigation arise, O’Melveny combines its deep trial experience and expertise to negotiate satisfactory resolutions or litigate aggressively where appropriate.
 Many of our lawyers regularly contest some of the most challenging and high-profile securities actions.
-We are equally adept in resolving cases by settlement and has obtained favorable results for clients.
+We are equally adept in resolving cases by settlement and have obtained favorable results for clients.

 What Sets Us Apart